pachyderm/docs/content/latest/deploy-manage/manage/backup-restore.md

 There are two primary use cases for restoring a cluster:

 1. Your data have been corrupted, preventing your cluster from functioning correctly.
-You want the same version of Pachyderm re-installed on the latest uncorrupted data set.
+You want the same version of MLDM re-installed on the latest uncorrupted data set.
 1. You have upgraded a cluster and are encountering problems.
 You decide to uninstall the current version and restore the latest backup of a previous version of Pachyderm.

 Depending on your scenario, pick all or a subset of the following steps: